Expensify/App/docs/articles/expensify-classic/getting-started/playbooks/Expensify-Playbook-For-Small-To-Medium-Sized-Businesses.md

 Let’s go over how Bill Pay works:
 1. Have your vendors send their invoices to yourdomain.com@expensify.cash.
 - This email address comes with every account, so no need to activate it anywhere.
-2. Once the invoices has been received, we’ll create a bill to pay for your review directly in Expensify
+2. Once the invoices have been received, we’ll create a bill to pay for your review directly in Expensify
 3. At the top of the bill, you’ll notice a Pay button.
 Once you click that, you’ll see options including ACH, credit/debit card, and mailing a physical check.

 Similarly, you can send bills directly from Expensify as well.